The third game in the classic The 7th Guest series from Trilobyte Games. Read more

 General Contractor - All of the above, plus: digital soundtrack album.Estimated delivery:

 Glazier - A special-edition game poster signed by Rob Landeros & the 3 team.
-Plus, Steam Keys for The 7th Guest & The 11th Hour bundle.Estimated delivery:Add $10 USD to ship outside the US
+Plus, Steam Keys for The 7th Guest & The 11th Hour bundle.Estimated delivery:Ships anywhere in the world

-Mason - All of the above, plus: Special access code to Stauf’s secret chamber of horrors.Estimated delivery:Add $5 USD to ship outside the US
+Mason - All of the above, plus: Special access code to Stauf’s secret chamber of horrors.Estimated delivery:Ships anywhere in the world

 Cabinet Maker - All of the above plus: Special collection edition boxed DVD of game.Estimated delivery: